 Workflows: Use Agent output to trigger automated sequences or CRM updates.

-Column Properties: Add Agent-generated data (like "Pain Point Summary") as a column in your account views.
+Column Properties: Add Agent-generated data (like "Pain Point Summary" or "Champion Email") as a column in your account views.

-Segments and reports: Build sophisticated audiences and reports based on Agent findings through agent propertoes (e.g., "Accounts with recent leadership changes").
+Segments and Reports: Build sophisticated audiences and reports based on Agent findings (e.g., "Accounts with recent leadership changes" or "Accounts where a Director-level champion exists").